-The Company does not have a majority of the Board independent for the full financial year ended 30 June 2023.
-The Board structure and composition will be reviewed as and when the company's strategic direction and activities change.
-The Company will only recommend the appointment of additional directors to your board where it believes the expertise and value added outweighs the additional cost.
+The Company's Board did not comprise of a majority of independent directors for the full financial year ended 30 June 2024.
+The Board structure and composition will be reviewed as and when the Company's strategic direction and activities change.
+The Company will only recommend the appointment of additional directors to the Board where the expertise and value added outweighs the additional cost.